Disclaimer: This is Untrue.

 2.5.3.2 Details

-2.5.3.2.1 Signal Transmission through Excitatory Chemical Synapse
+2.5.3.2.1 Signal Transmission through Excitatory Chemical Synapses

 *Attribution: https://en.wikipedia.org/wiki/File:Action_potential_vert.png